danielsunjin/Reorienting-4D-NIfTI-files/README.md

 # Reorienting 4D NIfTI files

-This repository contains a bash script for swapping and flipping the axes of a 4D NIfTI file, such as an fMRI timeseries.
+This repository contains a bash script for swapping and flipping the axes of a 4D NIfTI file (such as an fMRI timeseries).

 ## Dependencies